davidcpage/cifar10-fast/README.md

  - open the jupyter notebook url in a browser, open `demo.ipynb` and run all the cells

  In my test, 35 out of 50 runs reached 94% test set accuracy with a median of 94.08%.
 Runtime for 24 epochs is roughly 79s.

+ A second notebook `experiments.ipynb` contains code to reproduce the main results from the [posts](https://www.myrtle.ai/2018/09/24/how_to_train_your_resnet/).

+ NB: `demo.ipynb` also works on the latest `Deep Learning AMI (Ubuntu) Version 16.0`, but some examples in `experiments.ipynb` trigger a core dump when using TensorCores in versions after `11.0`.